 It also makes a great summer lunch.
 If you want to serve this as finger-food, consider placing it into lettuce cups.

-- Peel and cut potato into small cubes.
-Boil until just cooked.
+- Peel and cut the potato into small cubes.
+Boil for 10 minutes or until just cooked.
 Drain and set aside.

 - Cut apple and pears into 2cm chunks.
 Peel the oranges and cut each segment into half.
-Peel the mango and cut into small cubes.
-Peel bananas and slice into thick slices.
-Peel and de-seed cucumber.
-Cut into small cubes.
+Peel the mango and cut it into small cubes.
+Peel the banana and slice it into thick slices.
+Peel and de-seed the cucumber.
+Cut it into small cubes.

 - Place all the fruits and potato into a bowl.
-Sprinkle the salt, jaggery and chaat masala.
+Sprinkle the salt, jaggery, pomegranate seeds and chaat masala.
 Pour over the orange and lemon juice.
 Mix well and refrigerate for one hour before serving.

-- This could be served as a finger food by placing into lettuce cups.
+- This could be served as finger food by placing the finished mix into lettuce cups.